 Nick Marx, Wildlife Alliance

 It is not necessarily the practices which are wrong, Marx says, but how the elephants are trained and treated.
 “For example, there’s cruelty in the way elephants at some camps in Thailand are trained to paint.
-Our elephants at PTWRC are trained with positive reinforcement, using only food titbits as the incentive.
+Our elephants at PTWRC are trained with positive reinforcement, using only food tidbits as the incentive.
 Elephants like to eat and our elephants liked to paint because of the stimulus of the interaction and food supplements.
 However, we’ve stopped this practice for fear of being tarred with the same brush as the camps that use cruel methods of training.”

-What’s clear in Nick’s mind is whether you ride or bathe elephants, either method is preferable to the hardships they suffered in logging camps.
+What’s clear in Marx’s mind is whether you ride or bathe elephants, either method is preferable to the hardships they suffered in logging camps.
 “Years of abuse and back-breaking labour, followed by an early death.
 Forget the ‘nobility’ of such places—cruelty and hardship was an elephant’s experience here.”

 And that’s the sad and unpalatable truth.
 With a lack of funding, elephants from the logging industry must ‘earn their keep’ and mahouts need an income to support their elephant—which is where elephant trekking comes in.
 That’s why an outright ban on making money from elephants isn’t feasible, at least not until there’s an alternative, sustainable income for mahouts.
 And even if there was a way to replace that income, the loss of habitat through deforestation and land development, means there is not enough land for the elephants to roam, meaning they’d starve or eventually return to work in the logging industry.

 However, while the success of camps may have given a new lease of life to previously captive elephants, it’s also seen more elephants poached from the wild—at a time when wild elephant numbers are dwindling.
 This requires inventive solutions such as one in Thailand which pays mahouts to let the elephants roam free and allows visitors to accompany them on treks instead—this maintains an income stream and protects the animals.
 There’s also another issue.
-While the anti-trekking message is getting across to Western tourists, there’s increased interest in elephant-riding from a new generation of Asian tourists.
+While the anti-trekking message is getting across to Western tourists, there’s increased interest in elephant-riding from a new generation of Asian tourists

 I leave the last word to Marx.
 “The truth is elephants should not be in camps, nor in captivity.
 They should be living in freedom in the forest.
 But if they are in camps, whatever the practices, there is no need for violence or cruelty.”